-If you’ve already been to Tuscany or if you’re looking for a nice retreat after spending a few busy days in Florence, you might want to discover a hidden corner of this region, such as Marradi.
+If you’ve already been to Tuscany or are looking for a relaxing retreat after bustling Florence, you might enjoy heading to some of the region’s hidden corners: quaint towns like Marradi.

-Marradi is a rural town in the Mugello area, located about 65 kilometres (40 miles) northeast of Florence, at the feet of the Apennines and straddling the border between Tuscany and Emilia Romagna.
-The earliest evidence of human habitation dates to an ancient population living near the banks of the Lamone River, along the important Roman road connecting Lucca and Faenza.
-The old town and the cobbled streets are very charming.
-Marradi has a very interesting urban structure, not usual for an Apennine village.
-It’s a mixture of noble palaces and buildings that are structurally similar to ones in the largest cities of Tuscany and throughout Italy.
-This characteristic is connected to Marradi’s history: during the sixteenth century, many noble Italian families were exiled from their hometown (such as the Fabroni from Pistoia and the Torriani from Milan) and they decided to take refuge in Marradi.
-Nevertheless, they did not renounce the comfort and luxury to which they were accustomed in the big cities.
+Marradi is a rural town in the Mugello area, located about 65 km (40 miles) northeast of Florence at the base of the Apennines and on the border between Tuscany and Emilia Romagna.
+The earliest human settlements dates to an ancient population near the banks of the Lamone River (situated along an important Roman road connecting Lucca and Faenza).
+Today, the old town and its cobbled streets are a charming site to visit, as Marradi has a particular urban structure rare for the Apennine area.
+You’ll find a mix of noble palaces and buildings similar to chief cities in Tuscany and Italy.
+During the 16th century, many noble Italian families were exiled from their hometown (such as the Fabroni family from Pistoia and the Torriani family from Milan) and decided to take refuge in Marradi.
+Nevertheless, their exile did not include renouncing the comfort and luxury to which they were accustomed.

-Getting here By train: In October and December you can reach Marradi by an evocative steam train; ordinary rail service operates all year round.
-The nearest station is Marradi-Palazzuolo sul Senio, which is a short distance from the main square of Marradi.
-From Florence S. M. Novella station, the trains for Marradi leave approximately every hour and the journey takes 1.15 h.
-Alternatively, you can take the train from Bologna and change trains in Faenza: it takes about 1.5 hours to reach Marradi.
-By car: Marradi is 65km from Florence, 85 from Bologna, 70 from Ravenna and just 35 from Faenza and from the Mugello Circuit (Autodromo Internazionale del Mugello), the popular Tuscan race track.
-It can be reached by car from Florence or from Faenza by the State Road n.
-302.
+In October and December you can reach Marradi via a beautiful steam train, though ordinary rail service operates year round.
+The nearest station is Marradi-Palazzuolo sul Senio, a short distance from Marradi’s main square.
+From Florence’s railway station, trains for Marradi leave approximately every hour (the journey takes about 1h and 15m).
+Alternatively, you can take the train from Bologna and change trains in Faenza, which takes about an hour.
+For those taking the car, Marradi is 65km from Florence, 85km from Bologna, 70km from Ravenna and just 35km from Faenza and the Mugello Circuit, Tuscany’s popular racetrack.
+From Florence or Faenza take the state road 302.